What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 What are the requirements regarding travel – either to or from the office or business travel?

 Employers will need to consider how employees will travel to and from work.
-The Government guidance suggests that employees returning to work should walk or cycle where possible.
+Employers should check that the employees can travel to work and employees should only travel to the workplace if it is unreasonable for the employee to work from home or when the Government has indicated that employees can return to the workplace.
+The Government guidance suggests that employees who are able to return to work should walk or cycle where possible.
 Where not possible employees can use public transport or drive.
 If using public transport employees must wear a face covering.
 If an employee has no alternative but to use public transport then the employer should consider staggering office hours so that the employee can avoid the busiest times.
 In addition, the Government has suggested that employers should expand bicycle storage facilities, changing facilities and car parking so that the employees have different ways to travel to work.

 Where employees need to use transport then the employers should use fixed travel partners and increase ventilation when possible and avoid sitting face to face.